eloquent/typhax/README.md

     :ClassName
     :ClassName {...}
-    :ClassName<typeA, typeB, typeC, ...> {...}
+    :ClassName<typeA,typeB,typeC,...> {...}

 Extensions provide a means to expand the capabilies of Typhax with custom logic.
-For an example of how extensions can be utilized, see the [Typhoon component].
+For an example of how extensions can be utilized, see [Typhoon].

 ## White space